Identifying and protecting the habitat birds need to thrive and survive is the key to conservation.

 Onondaga Lake Photo: Victoria, Flickr cc

-The Important Bird Areas (IBAs) program is one of Audubon New York's flagship conservation programs.
-This program, part of an international effort in 130 countries, identifies, monitors, and protecs habitats critical to the success of bird populations.
+This program, part of an international effort in 130 countries, identifies, monitors, and protects habitats critical to the success of bird populations.
 Across New York, more than 130 IBAs have been recognized as significant places for birds to survive and thrive.
+In addition, New York State has enacted a Bird Conservation Area (BCA) program, modeled on Audubon’s IBAs, to identify and manage publicly-owned lands that are important to birds.
+There are 59 BCAs to date.

 Vital wetlands and grasslands habitat under permanent protection